 Millet seed benefits are the same as any whole grain, but even better.
 This type of grain is lower in calories and fats.
 It’s also easier to cook and doesn’t contain gluten.

 Nutrition-wise, organic millet grain gives you notable amounts of B vitamins, Manganese, Magnesium, Iron, Zinc.

 You also get a little bit of calcium and selenium.
 Add to this the fact that a cup of cooked organic millet seed contains 2.3 grams fiber and 6.1 grams of protein.
 All that only in 207 calories.

-As you can see, organic millet is excellent for vegans, bodybuilders, athletes, and virtually everyone who wants to maintain a healthy diet.
-It also fits well into weight-management plans because millet is somewhat filling.
-Besides, it contains some antioxidants so that you can enjoy a serving of this grain while on detox.
+As you can see, organic Millet is excellent for vegans, bodybuilders, athletes, and virtually everyone who wants to maintain a healthy diet.
+It also fits well into weight-management plans because Millet is filling and contains antioxidants so that you can enjoy a serving of this grain while on detox.

 How to Cook Organic Millet Grain

 Cooking organic millet grain can be tricky, but it shouldn’t take you more than 30 minutes.
 You don’t have to pre-soak or even wash it beforehand.

 - Toast 1 cup of organic millet seeds in a saucepan for 5 minutes.